rexresearch

 driven vessel may support a cylindrical support member having

 magnetic poles arrayed about its cylindrical surface.
-In sailing
+In

-water for reticulation, desalination or other purposes.
+harnessed to heat water for reticulation, desalination or

 The drive means may take any form capable of effecting the

-relative rotation of the support body and the inductor body and
+relative rotation of the support body and the inductor body

 It is particularly observed that the speed to output curve of

-the present invention admits to use of direct drive using simple
+the present invention admits to use of direct drive using

-wind driven elements.
-This particular application utilizes the
+simple wind driven elements.
+This particular application

-the relationship between the heating effect and rotor speed is a
+inertial and that the relationship between the heating effect

-very shallow curve approaching zero speed and shows an
+and rotor speed is a very shallow curve approaching zero speed

-higher speeds.
-This is to be distinguished from dynamos which
+increasing speed from higher speeds.
+This is to be

-have significant electrodynamic forces to overcome from
+electrodynamic forces to overcome from start-up, and

-tend to dissipate energy.
+dissipate energy.

-In the light of the foregoing, the directly-driven nature of the
+In the light of the foregoing, the directly-driven nature of

-direction of rotation.
+of the direction of rotation.

 It has been observed by the present applicant in test